Khaalid-oh/Blackbird-Login/README.md

-# BlackBird Login Form xx
+# BlackBird Login Form x
 This project is a login form that includes input validation for email and password fields.
 The email validation is done using the email-validator library, while the password validation has the following requirements:

 - Minimum of 8 characters